 “Isn’t it dangerous, for a girl, alone?”

-Any time I told friends, family or strangers I would travel anywhere by myself, the main response often revolves around the lines of ‘By yourself?’, ‘Isn’t that dangerous?’, ‘Shouldn’t you ask a friend, preferably a man, to join you?’.
-At the age of 19, I went to Kenya to do volunteer work in Kisumu.
+Any time I told friends, family or strangers I would solo-travel anywhere, the main response often revolves around the lines of ‘By yourself?’, ‘Isn’t that dangerous?’, ‘Shouldn’t you ask a friend, preferably a man, to join you?’.
+At the age of 19, I was a solo-traveler in Kenya to do volunteer work in Kisumu.
 When I came up with this idea, my parents supported me from the start.
 However, many family members and friends doubted if this was smart to do alone.
 Especially the fact that I would be living with a host family in the slums didn’t rest their concerns.